fireundubh/playwithfire/kingdomcome/classes/backgammon.md

 #### **Parameters**

-* `playerId`: A string representing the UUID of an entity
+* `playerId`: A string representing the UUID of the player
-* `opponentId`: A string representing the UUID of an entity
+* `opponentId`: A string representing the UUID of the opponent

 #### **Return value**